joshuaisaact/Wooster-server/README.md

 ## Live Deployment

-The full application is deployed and accessible at [www.trywooster.live](https://www.trywooster.live), where you can experience the app in action.
+The full application is deployed and accessible at [www.trywooster.live](https://www.trywooster.live).

 </div>